 array_compact

-The array_compact() function deletes consecutive duplicate elements in an array and returns a new array.
-The syntax is as follows:
+The array_compact() function removes consecutive duplicate elements from an array and returns a new array.
+Syntax:

 array_compact(array)